n0th1n3-00X/security_prince/README.md

-I am an experienced Security Engineer with demonstrated skills in Penetration Testing, Vulnerability Assessment, Network Security and a Strong Information Technology professional with a Bachelor’s Degree in Information Technology,Mumbai University.
+I am an experienced Security Consultant with demonstrated skills in Penetration Testing, Vulnerability Assessment, Network Security and a Strong Information Technology professional with a Bachelor’s Degree in Information Technology,Mumbai University.

 I love to write about my work on my company blog: http://blog.securelayer7.net/author/ishaq/